Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/04_gaia_and_shiva.md

 followed by another *Morn Afah*, which is a party stack.

 *Morn Afah* is also a boss HP check, and the two bosses must be within 5% HP of each other, or *Morn Afah* will be lethal.
+If they are not within 5% HP, the two bosses will tether together indicating which boss has too much HP.

+- **White tether:** The Usurper of Frost has too much HP.
+- **Purple tether:** The Oracle of Darkness has too much HP.

 ## Crystallize Time - fast pop